crodriguez1a/audio-repair/proposal.md

 III.
 Encoding of anomalous points as missing data, temporarily substituting with `None`

-  - Once Identified, the solution will treat anomalies as missing data simply by replacing those points with null values (intended to resemble missing values in a structured data set).
+  - Once Identified, the solution will treat anomalies like missing data simply by replacing those points with null values (intended to resemble missing values in a structured data set).

 IV.
 Replace missing data points leveraging K-Nearest Neighbors